halait/sourcebase/README.md

 # Sourcebase
 My freelance marketing website, made with Hugo.
-Click [https://sourcebase.ca](https://sourcebase.ca/) to see it live.
+Visit [https://sourcebase.ca](https://sourcebase.ca/) to see it live.